 This film was made in 1976, so the film and sound quality is not to modern standards.
 This should not diminish its value as an interesting historic record.

-This programme can be rented on our Video on Demand system for £1.50.
-For this you can view as often as you like within a 48 hour period of your own choosing.
+This can be rented on our Video on Demand system for £3.00 View as often as you like within a 48 hour period of your own choosing.